cmu-llms-class/cmu-llm-class-website-2023/homework2.md

 - `utils.py`
 - `model.pt` (weights from your trained model in Question 2.6.)
 - `config.yaml` (configuration file for your trained model in Question 2.6.)

+Note: Since many students are having trouble with submitting their model checkpoints on Gradescope with the 100MB size limit, there is a Canvas assignment for this: `Homework 2 - Model Checkpoint`.
+If your model checkpoint exceeds 100MB, please submit your `model.pt` and `config.yaml` file on Canvas.
+If your model checkpoint is below 100MB, you can still submit `model.pt` and `config.yaml` on Gradescope.